AnonymityHE/MAIE-5221-NLP-Final-Intelligent-Search-Engine/docs/PRESENTATION_SCRIPT.md

 So here's our landing page.
 As you can see, Jude is designed to solve three major pain points in current voice AI systems:

-First, **fragmented interactions** - users constantly switching between typing, speaking, and uploading files.
-Second, **limited context understanding** - most systems can't handle images or remember conversation history.
-And third, **single model limitations** - relying on just one LLM often fails at specific tasks.
+First, **fragmented interactions**.
+Second, **limited context understanding**.
+And third, single model limitations.

+**[Scroll to features section]**

+You can see we have six key features here, and each one is clickable if you want to dive into implementation details.

 **[Scroll down slightly]**

 Our solution is built on three core innovations:

 1. **Streamed Voice Interaction** - We use Web Speech API for real-time STT and Edge TTS for natural-sounding responses.
 No waiting, just seamless conversation.
 2. **Cantonese Optimization** - This is actually quite special.
 We've integrated HKGAI for Chinese text understanding and Doubao for multimodal tasks.
 This dual-brain system lets us handle both local Hong Kong queries and complex vision tasks efficiently.
 3. **Dynamic Workflow Orchestration** - Our agent intelligently routes queries to the right tools - whether it's RAG for knowledge base, web search for real-time info, or external APIs for weather and finance.

-**[Scroll to features section]**
+**[Scroll down slightly]**

-You can see we have six key features here, and each one is clickable if you want to dive into implementation details.
-But let me take you to our system dashboard to show you the technical depth.
+NOW, let me take you to our system dashboard to show you the technical depth.

 ---